Robotics-and-Dynamical-Systems-Lab/RAS545/Final_Project/readme.md

 - Physical robot movements must be alike to the digital twin.
 - End effector must always maintain a safe distance vertical distance from the plastic board. (ideally between 10 to 20 centimeters).
 - End effector should follow a path as straight as possible, and should be similar to the expected solution path.
+- Your ingenuity of the maze solution approach is very important.
+There are several ways to solve the maze.
+Your code should work for all 4x4 rectangular mazes.
 - In addition to the above points, students will be judged on the basis of how efficiently they solve the problem.
 - The reliability and robustness of the solution also matters especially when determining physical solutions by processing the image of the maze.
 - It is not necessary, but you should build fail-safes into your solution.
 For example: you could use a the escape key to make the robot return to a safe home position.